Puhomir

 I do not use any AI tools.
 I handle all the programming, art, music, and writing myself because I enjoy every aspect of creation.

 The most valuable skill any creator has is their ability to think.
-If you delegate your thinking to an AI you eventually lose the ability to think on your own.
+If you delegate your thinking to an AI model, you eventually lose the ability to think for yourself.
 Brain is a muscle like any other, it will become weak and frail if you do not use it.
 Even if the output of AI models was good and everything they output was legal, it would still not be worth it.

 Everything from scratch*

-Just to be clear, I'm not one of those people who cares which engine or programming language anyone uses.
-My core philosophy is that happiness is everything so pick the tool which makes you the most happy.
+Just to be clear - I'm not one of those people who cares which engine or programming language anyone uses.
+My core philosophy is that happiness is everything, so pick a tool which makes you the most happy.
 For me, that tool is the Jai programming language.

 WTF is Jai?